-Sasikala seeks parole to attend husband Natarajan's funeral
+Sasikala granted 15-day parole, to attend husband Natarajan's funeral

 She was granted an emergency parole in October last year when Natarajan underwent the kidney transplant.

-Natarajan was an avid Tamil activist and was also running a vernacular magazine called 'Puthiya Paarvai'.
+Natarajan, died today at a corporate hospital.
+He was 74.
+He was an avid Tamil activist and was also running a vernacular magazine called 'Puthiya Paarvai'.

 He was formerly a Public Relations Officer with the state government.
 In 2011, he was one of the family members of Sasikala who were expelled by late Chief Minister and then AIADMK supremo J Jayalalithaa from the party.
 Though Jayalalithaa expelled Sasikala, her close aide, she later re-inducted her.